yuxudong1024/Summit2024-Prework/README.md

 8. This action will start a pop-up window in the browser to ask for your username and password for GitHub, after you type it, MATLAB will remember it and you don't need to type it anymore.

-9. Please don't use MATLAB New Desktop, it doesn't support the project with git well now.